isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

 - LIL_Placement
 - Ent_Office_Other
 - O365ITProTrain
-- DecEntMigration
 - httpsfix
 ms.assetid: 53d3eef6-4a16-4fb9-903c-816d5d98d7e8
-description: 'Riepilogo: Connessione di Windows PowerShell per tutti i servizi di Office 365 in un''unica finestra di Windows PowerShell.' ms.openlocfilehash: 28016342fff77e33bd18369ae08b773ecea32644 ms.sourcegitcommit: d31cf57295e8f3d798ab971d405baf3bd3eb7a45 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 12/15/2017
+description: 'Summary: Connect Windows PowerShell to all Office 365 services in a single Windows PowerShell window.' ms.openlocfilehash: 2dccfc73b016cbe97436c822432331ee30ba4bcd ms.sourcegitcommit: 9f1fe023f7e2924477d6e9003fdc805e3cb6e2be ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 01/11/2018
 ---
 # <a name="connect-to-all-office-365-services-in-a-single-windows-powershell-window"></a>Effettuare la connessione a tutti i servizi Office 365 in un'unica finestra di Windows PowerShell

- **Riepilogo:** Invece di gestire diversi servizi di Office 365 nelle finestre di console PowerShell separate, è possibile connettersi a tutti i servizi di Office 365 e gestirli da unica finestra della console.

-Quando si utilizza PowerShell per gestire Office 365, è possibile avere fino a cinque sessioni diverse di Windows PowerShell aprire contemporaneamente corrispondente all'interfaccia di amministrazione di Office 365, SharePoint Online, Exchange Online, Skype Business online e la protezione &amp;Centro conformità.
-Con i metodi di connessione differenti cinque sessioni di Windows PowerShell distinti, il desktop è simile al seguente:
+ **Summary:** Instead of managing different Office 365 services in separate PowerShell console windows, you can connect to all Office 365 services and manage them from single console window.

+When you use PowerShell to manage Office 365, it is possible to have up to five different Windows PowerShell sessions open at the same time corresponding to Office 365 admin center, SharePoint Online, Exchange Online, Skype for Business Online, and the Security &amp; Compliance Center.
+With five different connection methods in separate Windows PowerShell sessions, your desktop could look like this:

 ![Cinque console di Windows PowerShell in esecuzione contemporaneamente](images/a1a852c2-89ea-4e8e-8d8b-dcdf596763d1.png)

-Questo non è ottimale per la gestione di Office 365 perché non è possibile scambiare dati tra i cinque windows per la gestione dei servizi tra.
-In questo argomento viene descritto come utilizzare una singola istanza di Windows PowerShell da cui è possibile gestire Office 365, Skype Online Business, Exchange Online, SharePoint Online e la sicurezza &amp; centro conformità.
+This is not optimal for managing Office 365 because you can't exchange data among those five windows for cross-service management.
+This topic describes how to use a single instance of Windows PowerShell from which you can manage Office 365, Skype for Business Online, Exchange Online, SharePoint Online, and the Security &amp; Compliance Center.

 ## <a name="before-you-begin"></a>Prima di iniziare
 <a name="BeforeYouBegin"> </a>

-Per poter gestire tutti di Office 365 da una singola istanza di Windows PowerShell, prendere in considerazione i prerequisiti seguenti:

-- Office 365 di lavoro o scuola che l'account utilizzato per queste procedure esigenze per essere un membro di un ruolo di amministrazione di Office 365.
-Per ulteriori informazioni, vedere [ruoli di amministratore su Office 365](https://go.microsoft.com/fwlink/p/?LinkId=532367).
-Questo requisito per Office 365 PowerShell, non necessariamente per tutti gli altri servizi di Office 365.
+Before you can manage all of Office 365 from a single instance of Windows PowerShell, consider the following prerequisites:

+- The Office 365 work or school account that you use for these procedures needs to be a member of an Office 365 admin role.
+For more information, see [About Office 365 admin roles](https://go.microsoft.com/fwlink/p/?LinkId=532367).
+This a requirement for Office 365 PowerShell, not necessarily for all other Office 365 services.

 - È possibile utilizzare le seguenti versioni a 64 bit di Windows: